SumoLogic/sumologic-documentation/docs/integrations/web-servers/heroku.md

 #### Panels

-**Successfull Dyno Launches** : Shows the count of dynos that have successfully started and are now running in a healthy state.
+**Successful Dyno Launches** : Shows the count of dynos that have successfully started and are now running in a healthy state.

 **Completed Dyno Launches** : Shows the count of dynos that have finished executing their designated tasks or commands and have now terminated.